Le dernier sorcier

 An all-star cast of renowned singers and instrumentalists comes together on one CD to sing for hope and in the cause of supporting AIDS research.
 All profits from the sale of this album will go to amfAR, The Foundation for AIDS Research.
 This CD features new songs by established and emerging American composers, many specially commissioned to create a global musical portrait of AIDS today.

-Artists include: Atlanta Opera, Benjamin Wenzelberg, Daniel Okulitch, Kristin Clayton, Jamie Barton, Jason Hardy, Gerald Thompson
+Featuring: Atlanta Opera, Benjamin Wenzelberg, Daniel Okulitch, Kristin Clayton, Jamie Barton, Jason Hardy, Gerald Thompson

 Released: December 1, 2012